 There are no proven answers to the questions we are asking.
 That’s what makes this so difficult.
 Well, that, and the fact that even the questions are changing at an alarming rate.

-But this is a conversation we should be having.
+But a conversation about technology addiction is one we should be having.
 Not because we will all choose to parent the same, but because there is wisdom in numbers.
 And the more intentionality we apply to our parenting the better.

 I would like to start.
-My children are 12 and 8.
+My children are both teenagers.

 Here are 9 important strategies we have sought to implement raising children in an age of technology: